 Knowing there must be more to Croatia than the fact it was formerly a part of the now-defunct Yugoslavia, and that Croatian soldiers were responsible for inventing the glorified noose known as a necktie (a fact I’ll try not to hold against them), we’re off to investigate!

 The skies in Amsterdam are wet, and with Croatia Airlines on strike we’re travelling on a low cost carrier replacement called ‘Livingston Air’.
-Skeptically boarding the plane, our confidence withers further when noticing the cockpit door ajar, with the captain sitting in his seat studiously reading a large manual!
+Skeptically boarding the plane our confidence withers further, noticing the cockpit door ajar and seeing the captain sitting in his seat studiously reading a large instruction manual!

-Elated to have the landing gear kiss the tarmac of Zagreb’s airport, we hoof it across the street into a smoky pub, and receive slurred directions to our nearby, pre-booked B&B. We jettisoning our backpacks, and with our time clocks out of sync, bus to Jelacica Square for a town wander, under the downward glare of grotesque gargoyles crouching on rooftops and looking as if they’re ready to pounce.
+Elated to have the landing gear kiss the tarmac of Zagreb’s airport, we hoof it across the street into a smoky pub, and receive slurred directions to our pre-booked B&B. With our time clocks out of sync, we jettison our backpacks and bus to Jelacica Square in town for a wander under the downward glare of grotesque gargoyles crouching on rooftops and looking as if they’re ready to pounce.

-After a much needed eight hours in a bed, we collect our rental vehicle; a less than opulent Opal about the same size as a Costco shopping cart.
-Somehow we squash in the luggage and ourselves for a soggy five hour drive over tunnel laden roads leading to the Istria peninsula.
-Polished to a shine by use, the cobbled streets in Rovinj host centuries-old stone and stucco buildings smothered in brilliant bougainvillea blossoms; helping justify this former fishing village’s reputation as one of the most photogenic of all Mediterranean towns.
+After a much needed eight hours in a bed we collect our rental car, a less than opulent Opal about the size as a Costco shopping cart.
+Somehow we squash in the luggage and ourselves for a soggy five hour drive over tunnel laden roads to the Istria peninsula.
+Polished to a shine by use, the cobbled streets in the city of Rovinj host centuries-old stone and stucco buildings smothered in brilliant bougainvillea blossoms; helping justify this former fishing village’s reputation as one of the most photogenic of all Mediterranean towns.

-Out on a day trip, we stop for a glass of wine at a quirky and romantic little jazz bar called Kamene Price, in the hill town of Bale.
-Later, we push on to the town of Pula for a wander about a 2000 year old colosseum.
-This white stoned spectacle is one of the world’s best surviving Roman amphitheaters, and to us, equally as impressive as its sibling in Rome.
+Out on a day trip, we stop for a glass of wine at a quirky and romantic little jazz bar called Kamene Price, in the hill town of Bale before pushing on to the town of Pula for a wander about its 2000 year old colosseum.
+This stunning stoned spectacle is one of the world’s best surviving Roman amphitheaters, and to us equally as impressive as its sibling in Rome.

 Completing today’s ‘hat trick’ is a stop in Vodnjan, in the center of a famous olive producing region in South Istria.
-We are told the best extra virgin oil is not sold in stores, and so using a little persuasion, we acquire directions to the crème de la crème of oil makers, who only sells her stash privately.
-Knocking on the large wooden doors of an old house just outside of town, we’re greeted by a woman who speaks no English at all.
+We are told the best extra virgin oil is not sold in stores, and so using a little persuasion, we acquire directions to the crème de la crème of oil makers who only sells her stash privately.
+Knocking on the large wooden doors of an old house just outside of town, we’re greeted by a woman who speaks no English.

-We convey our message of wanting to purchase some of her oil and she nods; taking us down steep stairs into her cellar.
-Enormous stainless vats of oil cover the floor, and dozens of diplomas decorate the walls confirming the quality of her product.
-Scooping oil out of a voluminous vat for us, she proceeds to bottle, cap, and label it right on the spot!
+We convey our message of wanting to purchase some of her oil and she nods, taking us down steep stairs into her cellar.
+Enormous stainless vats of oil cover the floor, and dozens of diplomas confirming the quality of her product decorate the walls.
+Scooping oil out of a voluminous vat, she proceeds to bottle, cap, and label it for us right on the spot!
 These little spur of the moment discoveries are the tonic of travel.

-Returning to Rovinj, we bring along bottle of wine for a stroll on a seaside path with a fragrance of pine trees hanging in the air.
-Taking a seat on the rocky Adriatic shore, we caress our glasses of vino while watching traditional wooden fishing boats chug back into harbour as the sun begins bathing in the ocean.
+Strolling along a seaside path with a fragrance of pine trees back in Rovinj, we park our bums on the rocky Adriatic shore and caress our glasses of wine while watching the traditional wooden fishing boats chug back into harbor as the sun begins bathing in the ocean.

-With a pewter sky full of incontinent clouds today, we start off in the bland town of Porec, which is oddly pronounced as ‘porridge’.
-I suppose my dislike of the place is natural, since as a food source, I loathe porridge almost as much as Brussel sprouts!
-While it may be a perfectly suitable meal for a bear, I find porridge nothing more than a slimy vegetarian mush capable of provoking my stomach lining to hurl itself into the back of my throat.
-If I may say; I believe it to be a gruel and unusual punishment!
+With a pewter sky full of incontinent clouds, we start today in the bland town of Porec; oddly pronounced as ‘porridge’.
+I suppose my animosity towards the town can be expected, given my disdain for porridge as a food source; while it may be a perfectly suitable meal for a bear, I find it nothing more than a slimy vegetarian mush capable of provoking my stomach lining to hurl itself into the back of my throat.
+In fact, I consider the slop to be a gruel and unusual punishment!

-We buy strawberries and apricots in a market and leave for the mountaintop town of Motovun.
-However, with zero road signage we’re forced to stop in one of the villages to ask directions.
+Picking up strawberries and apricots in the market, we leave for the mountaintop town of Motovun.
+However, with zero road signage, we’re forced to stop in one of the villages for directions.
 I find an older guy and point to the town on the map.
-He splays his hand wide to form a five, and mauling his English, barks out ‘kilo’, followed by ‘flush-flush’; while waving his hand as if he were dispersing a foul odour.
+He splays his hand wide to form a five, and mauling his English, barks out ‘kilo’, followed by ‘flush-flush’, while waving his hand as if he were dispersing a foul odor.
 We later learn he was trying to tell us to turn at the river, and chuckle at the use of ‘flush flush’ to try and convey water.

-After our charming days of roving about Rovijn we motor through a countryside vibrantly painted red with fields of poppies.
-Many of the anorexic and bendy mountain roads, including the one from Sej, are fittingly signed as ‘Serpentina’; likely due to the road’s directional pattern mimicking the path of a soused snake.
+After our charming days of roving about Rovijn, we motor through a countryside vibrantly painted red with fields of poppies; and over anorexic and bendy mountain roads, including the one from Sej, fittingly signed as ‘Serpentina’ due to the road’s directional pattern mimicking the path of a soused snake.

-Five hundred kilometers later we end up in Zadar, a coastal town built around Roman ruins.
-Unwinding from the long drive, we sip a flask of vino while sitting a seaside promenade and people watching from under the shade of wispy pink Tamarisk trees.
-Nearby, an architect has built into the seashore a seventy meter long Sea Organ.
-The unusual instrument is a system of tubes producing ‘music’ by using the movement of the wind and waves.
+Five hundred kilometers later we reach Zadar, a coastal town built around Roman ruins.
+Unwinding from the long drive, we sip a flask of vino on a seaside promenade, people-watching from under the shade of wispy pink Tamarisk trees.
+Nearby, an architect built a seventy meter long Sea Organ into the seashore, and the unusual instrument is a system of tubes producing ‘music’ using the movement of the wind and waves.
 A pretty cool idea from a most interesting ‘organ donor’!

-After feeding the car a diet of 1100 road kilometers, we abandon our bug splattered roller-skate in Split, and bus to the World Heritage site of medieval Trogir.
-Our suitcases bump along behind us over worn cobbled alleys as we plod on to the hotel.
-Sadly, when seeing our room we are dismayed to find that in terms of space, there is probably more room inside a ventriloquist’s suitcase!
+After racking up over 1100 road kilometers, we abandon our bug splattered roller-skate in Split, and bus to the World Heritage site of Trogir.
+Our suitcases bump along behind us over medieval cobbled alleys as we plod on to the hotel where we are dismayed upon seeing our room, as there is probably more room inside a ventriloquist’s suitcase!

-With the teensy room a stranger to function, we console ourselves with a bottle of wine and listening to the iPad belt out some good old Bob Segar tunes.
-As the music bounces off the room’s stone walls, two puzzled pigeons land on the sill of the propped open window; inquisitively peering inside.
+With the teensy room a stranger to function, we console ourselves with a bottle of wine and listening to the iPad belt out some good old Bob Segar tunes, and as the music bounces off the stone walls, two puzzled pigeons land on the sill of the propped open window, inquisitively peering inside.

-Wanting to explore some of the island, we take a ferry boat to Hvar.
-The island is a collection of old stone houses built into hillsides overlooked by a 16th century Spanish castle.
-The town scenery is really gorgeous, including the two-legged variety.
-Peacocking about with pleasing, perfectly positioned protuberances, and shoehorned into spandex stretched dangerously taut over their considerable assets, the appear to give solid credibility to the local Mediterranean Diet!
+Wanting to do some island hopping, we ferry over Hvar Island, a collection of old stone houses built into hillsides overlooked by a 16th century Spanish castle.
+The town’s scenery is really gorgeous as are its women.
+Peacocking about with pleasing, perfectly positioned protuberances, and shoehorned into spandex stretched dangerously taut, they appear to give bedrock solid credibility to the local Mediterranean Diet!

-Denied of sun, we become one with our raincoats and engage in a wetly walk around the harbor, quickly joined by a cute little dog padding along at our side and wearing a medical lamp shade over his head.
-The poor little guy has only one eye, and we name him Cy.
-The weather soon accelerates from a drizzle to a full on nozzling, so we duck into a cozy wine bar to try and dry, while a flask of wine magically evaporates.
+Denied of sun, we become one with our raincoats for a wetly walk around the harbor, joined by a little pooch padding along beside us with a medical lamp shade over his head.
+The poor little guy has only one eye, and so we name him Cy.
+As the weather accelerates from a drizzle to a full on nozzling Christine and I say goodbye to Cy and shelter from the sky to try and dry in a cozy wine bar until the next bus arrives.

-This morning at our pension I suffer a bad fall during an ill-advised, barefoot trip outside with a cup of tea in hand.
-During this ‘insanitea’, my clumsiness is taken to a whole new level as my feet suddenly slide out from beneath me on the wet-from-rain, tile-covered cement stairs.
-This launches my teacup into the air and over the handrail before loudly smashing to smithereens on the cement floor of the apartment’s lower level.
+This morning at our pension I suffer a bad fall during an ill-advised trip outside barefoot with a cup of tea in hand.
+My feet suddenly slide out from beneath me on the wet-from-rain, tile-covered cement stairs and launch my teacup into the air and over the handrail; loudly smashing to smithereens on the cement floor of the apartment’s lower level.

-Far more than a whimper escapes my lips as I tumble awkwardly down half a flight of unforgiving stairs.
+Far more than a whimper escapes my lips as I tumble awkwardly down half a flight of the unforgiving stairs.
 I’ve wrenched my back, and my shins look they just lost a knife fight with a midget.
-Damn, I need this crap about as much as a giraffe needs strep throat!
+Damn, I need this stair mugging about as much as a giraffe needs strep throat!

 Later in the afternoon the uncooperative Croatian sun makes a rare appearance, so we seize the opportunity and hike up to the Spanish Fortress above town.
 Our reward is a hand-glider’s view of the ancient walled remains descending towards the glittering green sea and quaint fishing harbour far below.